neurodsp-tools/neurodsp/doc/api.rst

 Filtering
 ---------

-Functions and utilities for the :mod:`~.filt` module, for filtering time series.
+Functions and utilities for the ``filt`` module, for filtering time series.

 General Filter Function
 ~~~~~~~~~~~~~~~~~~~~~~~